Day 12 – Mount Massive – Segment 10

 Today’s agenda is not to cover the linear miles on the Colorado Trail that will bring me closer to Durango.
 Instead, I’ve plotted a course for the next couple days on various trails through the Collegiate Peaks that appear to be more scenic than the official CT, within reach of a number of the famed “Colorado Fourteeners” – the 14,000+ foot peaks.

 This would only really interest me as a concrete goal if I were to live in or near Colorado.
-For now, what the hell, it’s always fun to climb a mountain.
+For now it’s always fun just to climb a mountain.
 A lot of the CT has been in the woods so far, and I came to Colorado for the big mountains!

-One thing I had heard about the fourteeners is the “crowds” of hikers that I can expect to encounter.
-Maybe it’s the weather, maybe these later hours of the day (It’s prudent to be off the summit of a Colorado peak by noon)… but I’m the only human being up here today.
+One thing I’d heard about the fourteeners is the “crowds” of hikers that I can expect to encounter.
+Maybe it’s the weather that’s keeping people away, or maybe these later hours of the day (It’s prudent to be off the summit of a Colorado peak by noon)… but I’m the only human being up here today.

 I’ve entered the high grassy world where the marmot reigns supreme, scattering to and fro with loud chirps, warning others of my approach.

-The view of the valley and this town is something that I’m going to become very familiar with, but I don’t know what it is.
+The view of the valley and town below is something that I’m going to become very familiar with, but I don’t know what town it is.
 Leadville?
 It’s gotta be Leadville.

 Things are not going well as the wind slams into me, opposing each step.
 To make matters worse, I’ve elected to haul my full backpack up here, rather than stashing the heavier items down below (Like five days of food, ouch).